aalaqily/termux-clock/README.md

 man termux-clock-alarm
 ```

-You can also build these deb packages from source with `man` recipe:
+You can also build these manpages from source with `man` recipe:
 ```sh
 just man
 ```